CHAPEL BOOKS

 The Derbyshire Papist Returns of 1705-6

 Richard Clark, Derbyshire Record Society, 1983.
 Bright blue card covers enclosing 52pp inc index.
-Very useful background intro precedes returns from 177 parishes effectively giving us a county-wide census of Catholics from a time when there are almost no other official records.
-2 copies available, 1 M (ref 8246) at £3.00 post-free, the other with creased & slightly torn cover (ref 8247) at £2.00 post-free
+Very useful background intro precedes returns from 177 parishes effectively giving us a county-wide census of Catholics from a time when there are almost no other official records. £4.50 UK post-free

 The Derbyshire Gentry in the Fifteenth Century

 Susan M Wright, Derbyshire Record Society vol 8, 1983.
 287pp inc index, 3 ills.
 The first full-length scholarly study of any aspect of medieval Derbyshire - a time when the county had no major lay or ecclesiastical landowner, and thus the local gentry dominated politics and society.
 There is much here for the family historian.
-A F copy in loose fitting but still F d/w is available (ref 0000) at £10.00, or a F copy without d/w can be ordered for £8.00 NB this vol is still in print at £20
+A F copy though without d/w can be ordered for £8.00 NB this vol is still in print at £20 + p&p

 Derbyshire Pedigrees